 Protecting privacy and security is foundational for all organizations that process, store, or transmit customer data and personal information.

-The System and Organization Controls for Service Organizations 2 (SOC 2) is the framework used to determine whether an organization’s practices are sufficient to safeguard that data.
+The System and Organization Controls for Service Organizations 2 (SOC 2) determines whether an organization’s practices are sufficient to safeguard that data.

 To gain SOC 2 compliance, a company must prove its ability to protect customer data and process sensitive information.
-To that end, SOC 2 criteria include five Trust Services Criteria, as defined by the American Institute of Certified Public Accountants (AICPA): Security, availability, confidentiality, processing integrity, and privacy.
+To that end, SOC 2 criteria include five Trust Services Criteria defined by the American Institute of Certified Public Accountants (AICPA): Security, availability, confidentiality, processing integrity, and privacy.

 This category requires that information and services are available for operation and use to meet the entity’s objectives.

-All confidential material and information should be sufficiently protected—this includes private customer data.
+All confidential material and information should be sufficiently protected, including private customer data.